USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ## Editing Control Measure Data

 Only control measures created by the current CoST user can be edited through the Control Measure Manager.
-Only CoST Administrators can edit all of the measures in the CMDB.
+CoST Administrators can edit all of the measures in the CMDB.

 **Step 4-1: Find a Control Measure to Edit.** First, click the `Clear all the selections` button to unselect any previously selected measures: <img src="images/Clear_All_Button.png"/>.
 For this exercise, find the measure created using the copy button ([Section 3](#Copying3)) in the Control Measure Manager and check the corresponding select box in the **Select** column.
 Click `Edit` to edit the data for the control measure.
 The Edit Control Measure window will appear ([Figure 3-17](#summary_tab_of_edit_control_measure_window)).